What Is The Best Flashlight For You: Flashlight Review Guide!

 The best flashlights should include a head design that prevents the flashlight from rolling away when you set it down.
 It should produce uncompromising, bright white light on demand, and it should be brilliant enough to blind an attacker if need be.
 There should be varying levels of available light to avoid revealing your position to an observer, wasting the battery, or blinding the user.
 Complicating the search for all of these features is deciding how much you are willing to pay and which features you will compromise.
 For a side-by-side comparison of these and many more tactical flashlights, refer to our Comparison Chart.

-The interactive chart below and the analysis that follows will help you decide which one is for you.
+The interactive chart and the analysis will help you decide which one is for you.

 We all have our personal preferences on what makes a good flashlight to go camping or hiking with, but in an extreme situation you want the absolute best flashlight for camping possible, and so we are here to help.

-Want to See Even More Flashlights?
+Want to See Comparison Chart of Flashlights?
 Click Here to See Our Full List of Nearly 70 Flashlights

 Included in the matrix are 9 columns: